Johannes1803/cd0037-API-Development-and-Documentation-project/README.md

 # API Development and Documentation Final Project

+Refer to [API documentation](APIDocumentation.md) for details on the implemented api.

 ## Trivia App

 Udacity is invested in creating bonding experiences for its employees and students.
 A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.